Home » Water Filtration » Water Filter Systems » 4 Best Sediment Filters for Well Water

 • The 1-micron mesh screen is among the best on the market

-SpringWell is a trusted brand in the niche, and many private well owners choose it because their water softeners, tannin removal systems, and acid neutralizers are crème de la crème.
+SpringWell is a trusted brand in the niche, and many private well owners choose it because its water softeners, tannin removal systems, and acid neutralizers are crème de la crème.

-Their well water system, SpringWell WS1, is mainly known for removing iron and hydrogen sulfide, and it’s overall among the best whole-house sediment filters on the market.
-What makes it so efficient is its two-step sediment filtration.
+Its well water system, SpringWell WS1, is mainly known for removing iron and hydrogen sulfide, but we think it’s also the best whole-house sediment filter on the market.
+What makes it so efficient is its two-step sediment filtration and its 1-micron mesh screen.
+This allows it to efficiently remove sediment, which is great for your water and improves the filter system's longevity.

 The first step is a spin-down separator where the sediment-full water swirls in a mild vortex, and sediments spin out.
 This way, the 100-micron SpringWell spin-down separator removes all the large and medium-sized particles from the water, making things easy for the next filtration stage.